-The Havening Technique – more formally known as Amygdala Depotentiation – is a psychosensory therapy used to address deep rooted anxiety, rumination, and severe, instinctive negative responses.
+The Havening Techniques – more formally known as Amygdala Depotentiation – is a psychosensory therapy which is designed to change the brain to de-traumatize the memory and remove its negative effects from both our psyche and body including deep rooted anxiety, rumination, and severe, instinctive negative responses.

 The name Havening comes from the fact it is a step-by-step process that puts your emotional responses into a safe space – a haven.

 As part of its protocol The Havening Techniques uses the sensory input of human touch as a therapeutic tool which they have identified as ‘Havening Touch’.
 The process of the Havening Technique requires touch, however, the decision of who should provide the touch must be made jointly.